 The Economy Forecast Agency

-The Economy Forecast Agency predicts Ripple’s value could fall further – due to technology partnerships not fulfilling promise (which is a polite way of saying Ripple’s products are useless and that banks will stop using them).
-They say that Ripple could fall to $0.17 by December 31st, 2020.
+The Economy Forecast Agency predicts Ripple’s value could fall further – due to technology partnerships not fulfilling promises (which is a polite way of saying Ripple’s products are useless and that banks will stop using them).
+They say that Ripple could fall to $0.19 by December 31st, 2021.

 Ripple Coin News

-Ripple Coin News, the web’s second largest Ripple news site by traffic, argues that 2020 could be a smooth year for the company.
+Ripple Coin News, the web’s second-largest Ripple news site by traffic, argues that 2021 could be a smooth year for the company.
 They say that new partnerships, new technologies, and a strong performance could see XRP touch $7 dollars.

 The Daily Express